 The intensity of the flavor, however, differs widely among various brands of bitters.

-Best Cocktails with Bitters
+Best Bitters for Cocktail

 Bitters give your plain cocktails a boost, which can heighten your overall drinking experience.
 Some cocktails that are best with bitters include classic bourbon mixes such as Old Fashioned and Manhattan.
 Bitters are also great with rum and ginger beer for a refreshing summertime cocktail.